hellums/lacey-bacon/README.md

 (or open recomcomEDA.pdf in the project folder using Adobe or other PDF viewer)

-(OPTIONAL) To create and activate a virtual environment (if desired)
+(OPTIONAL) To create and activate a virtual environment (if desired) Mac/Linux:
   - >python -m venv env
-- Mac/Linux:
+  - >source env/bin/activate
-  >source env/bin/activate
+PC:
-- PC:
+  - >python -m venv env
-  >env\Scripts\activate.bat
+  - >env\Scripts\activate.bat

 # Code Louisville requirements met
 Satisfaction of requirements are called out in code, just search for "Code Louisville"